ytyulkinaxway/axway-open-docs/content/en/docs/central/connected_agent_common_reference/manage_subscription_workflow.md

 ### Webhook approval mode

 In webhook approval mode, the Discovery Agent must be configured with a webhook url, and any webhook headers and authentication secret that the webhook needs.
 Within the webhook, many things are possible.
-For example, the webhook could generate an email to notify someone that a subscription is awaiting approval.
-Or, the webhook could do the subscription approval.
+For example, the webhook could either generate an email to notify someone that a subscription is awaiting approval, or the webhook could do the subscription approval.
 Assuming that the webhook is correctly configured and coded, the subscription approval flow is as follows:

 1. A consumer in Amplify Central clicks on **Subscribe**.
 2. The subscription status moves to **Waiting for approval...**.